dingo/api/readme.md

 	  API Attempts To Authenticate Request
 	                 ↓
 	API Throws Error If Authentication Fails
-	       And Denies Client Access
+	          And Denies Access
 	                 ↓
-	 Client Accesses Endpoint If Successful
+	   If Successful Access Is Granted

-Once inside a protected endpoint you can retrieve the authenticated user:

-	Route::api(['version' => 'v1', 'prefix' => 'api', 'protected' => true], function()
-	{
-		Route::get('user', function()
-		{
-			return API::user();
-		});
-	});

-> The API does not maintain sessions and thus each request must be properly authenticated.

-The `API::user` method returns either an Eloquent model or an instance of `Illuminate\Auth\GenericUser` depending on which driver you have chosen in `app/config/auth.php`.

 #### Protecting Routes

-By default your API will be accessible to everyone.
-Usually this isn't desirable as some endpoints may contain sensitive information or they may even create or update records in a database.

-Protection can be enabled for all routes within a group:
+Protection can be enabled for all routes within a group.

 	Route::api(['version' => 'v1', 'protected' => true], function()
 	{
 		// Route definitions.
 	});

-Or it can be enabled for only a specific route:
+Or it can be enabled for only a specific route.

 	Route::api(['version' => 'v1'], function()
 	{